densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 ---
-title: "Highest replace cost"
+Title: "Highest replace cost"
-description: "An overview of the movies with the highest replace cost from the Sakila database"
+Description: "An overview of the movies with the highest replace cost from the Sakila database"
 ---

 # Highest replace cost Statistics